AACES members are involved in a variety of activities throughout the year.

 AACES Annual Meeting

-Resolutions.— a statement, recommendation or request regarding a particular issue — are submitted each year to Administration by professional associations for consideration.
-AACES resolutions are suggested and voted on by the membership at the annual meeting.
+Resolutions— a statement, recommendation or request regarding a particular issue pertinent to Extension — are submitted each year to Administration by professional associations.
+AACES resolutions are suggested and voted on by the membership at the annual meeting in January.